 Thats not true, he said.

 Bernard Mazaheri, a lawyer with the Morgan & Morgan law firm based in Plantation who is representing Aponte, said he believes others were affected but cant say how many until the payroll records are reviewed.
 The hotel employs an estimated 75 to 100 people, he said.

 As of today, Mazaheri wrote in an email, the Resort has refused to provide information about anyone other than Aponte.

 Last month, another of Mazaheris clients, Ronald Duke, agreed to an undisclosed settlement for past overtime pay over several years, as well as damages and attorneys fees and costs in a lawsuit filed against the Cape Coral Moose Lodge.

-If something similar has happened to you, contact Phillips Law Group by calling or texting 1-800-706-3000 and asking for attorney Trey Dayes.
+If something similar has happened to you, contact a Phoenix employment attorney at Phillips Law Group by calling or texting 1-800-706-3000 and asking for attorney Trey Dayes.